 Just as a story can be summarized, so can song lyrics–as long as the song tells a story.
-Once the summary is complete, it can be the basis of further spin-off activities, such as the Disappearing Summary or Pair Dictation.
+Once the summary is complete, it can be the basis of spin-off activities like the Disappearing Text or Pair Dictation.

 Create a Summarizing Exercise in 4 Easy Steps: